An Easy, Hands-Off Alternative to Frying

 Place the liver in the baking dish in a single layer on top of the bed of onion rings.
 Lightly coat the liver with olive or cooking oil.
 Top the liver with the remaining onions arranged in a single layer.

 Place the baking dish centered on the oven baking rack.
-Bake the liver between 30 to 35 minutes until the liver is completely cooked.
-Cut into a section of liver with a knife to check if the liver is finished cooking.
-The liver is done when pink liquid rises from the liver, and you can easily pierce it with a knife or fork.
+Bake the liver between 15 and 20 minutes for thin slices, or 30 to 35 minutes for thick slices, until it's cooked but still has a hint of pink inside.
+You can check by cutting into a section of liver with a knife to see if it's ready.
+If you'd rather not take a knife to it, you can consider the liver done when pink liquid begins to rise from the top, and you can easily pierce it with a knife or fork.